VolkovBos/jobboard_milestone3/README.md

 <ins>Images</ins><br/>
 Because the company is a startup there are no images available just yet.
 And also the goal of the site is more for recruitment processes and connection with the candidates then a global PR of the company.
 Maybe in the near future this can be adjusted due to growth.

+### Database
+This website has a MongoDb databases called jobboard_milestone3, within this database I've used 5 tables (or collections).
+I used MongoDb on advise of my mentor and CodeInstitute for this project and for this phase of the development of the website this works fine.
+However I must add; whenever expanding your business processes further in this portal, I would highly recommend taking a new look to your chosen database.
+For example if you want to add more HR and employee processes it is my advice to do this with an relationship based database.

+1 for users and 1 for recipes, these are both being used to connect with each other as well being used to store various calculations, and store all general information on the page.
+All the content on the page is generated from these 2 databases.

 ## Features